jacq42/chatty/100daysOfCode/r1-log.md

 # 100 Days Of Code - Round 1

+### Day 20: 2025-08-14

+**Today's Progress**: Created a learning path for learning AI with Claude.ai.

+**Thoughts:** Chatbots can create a learning path, but you always have to check the content.
+When they say, that it's free, it mustn't be true.

+**Link to work:** See [Learing AI with AI](https://github.com/jacq42/learning-ai-with-ai)

+---

 ### Day 19: 2025-08-11

 **Today's Progress**: Improve vocabulary trainer with more features.